sascristian/HeyberryAI/README.md

                 else:
                     return False

-### Sequential Events - Registering and de-registering intents
+### Sequential Events - Registering and de-registering intents, passive utterance interception

 It is also possible to require a few steps in order to achieve some action

-We can use converse method to (de)register intents in case correct utterance is heard and always return false so the utterance is processed in intent skill
+We can use converse method to passively intercept utterance and (de)register intents in case (in)correct utterance is heard

-So you dont need to parse the utterance to determine intent, just determine if it is expected/valid somehow
+May be useful if you dont need to parse the utterance to determine intent, just determine if it is expected/valid somehow

             def initialize(self):
                 ....